 Reva K. Singh is a veteran of the Indian publishing industry and edited The Oberoi Group Magazine for six years prior to publishing and editing Sommelier India.
 Before that she was the Senior & Book Review Editor of World Affairs, The Journal of International Issues.

 She has led or been on the editorial team of several high profile publications in India and abroad over her 25-year publishing career.
 These include Hong Kong Tatler, Eve Home Journal (HK), Business India, Inside Outside, Signature, What’s On (Dubai) and The Emirates Inflight Magazine.
 She has been quoted in newspapers and magazines around the world discussing the wine culture in India.
 Some of the publications include The Chicago Tribune, The Financial Times (London), Times of London, India Today and Outlook Magazine.

 Reva has an MA in English Literature from Delhi University (Miranda House) and is a graduate of the Radcliffe Publishing Course, Harvard University.

-Shiv Singh is a recognized innovation and marketing professional who helps brands transform with the rise of everything digital.
+Shiv Singh is a recognized innovation and marketing professional who helps companies transform with the rise of everything digital.
 He is a keen wine enthusiast and has travelled the world tasting wines.
-As a marketer, he has been recognized by Ad Age as a Media Maven and has been featured on the publication’s cover.
+He has been recognized by Ad Age as a Media Maven and has been featured on the publication’s cover.
 More recently he was recognized by Adweek as a Top 50 Marketer (no. 11) and by Business Insider as a Payment Industry Leader.